kevhen/CryptoCrawler/PITCHME.md

 @title[Docker]

 #### Docker
-- Virtualized Containers for each part of the software -
+- virtualized Containers for each part of the software
+- independent from host system
+- deployable locally and in the cloud
+- brings all dependencies

 +++